 The Oyster2 is a compact, rugged GPS tracking device that has been designed for tracking containers, trailers, skip bins, and other assets where super-long battery life is required without sacrificing the frequency of updates and performance.

-The Oyster2 has the capacity to hold 48000 records (of no more than 64bytes each) in it's memory in case the unit moves out of reception.
+The Oyster2 has the capacity to hold 48000 records in it's memory in case the unit moves out of reception.
 These records won't be removed until a sucessfully confirmed receival by the end server has been transmitted.

 In The Box